I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createdevice.md

 ## Members

-`AllocationListSize`

-[out] The number of elements in the array of allocations that is pointed to by <b>pAllocationList</b>.
-This quantity of allocations is available when submitting the command buffer that is pointed to by <b>pCommandBuffer</b> to the display miniport driver.

-The <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function returns this value.

-`CommandBufferSize`

-[out] The size, in bytes, of the memory block that <b>pCommandBuffer</b> points to.
-The <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtcreatedevice.md">D3DKMTCreateDevice</a> function returns this size value.

 `Flags`

 [in] A <a href="..\d3dkmthk\ns-d3dkmthk-_d3dkmt_createdeviceflags.md">D3DKMT_CREATEDEVICEFLAGS</a> structure that indicates, in bit-field flags, the type of device context to be created.